tonykylim/XenLoom_beta/README.md

 ## Versioning

-A version of XenLoom with more advanced stimulus presentation and data extraction features is in the works.
+A version of XenLoom with more advanced stimulus presentation and data extraction features is in the works and will be available at http://github.com/tonykylim/XenLoom and http:/ruthazerlab.mcgill.ca/

 ## Authors

-This tool was developed by Tony KY Lim under the supervision of Dr Edward S Ruthazer. http://ruthazerlab.mcgill.ca/
+This tool was developed by Tony K.Y.
+Lim and Dr Edward S. Ruthazer. http://ruthazerlab.mcgill.ca/

 ## License